intel-iot-devkit/how-to-code-samples/close-call-reporter/javascript/README.md

 You need to have a DFRobot* I/O Expansion Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot* devices into the DFRobot* I/O Expansion Shield.

-1. Plug one end of a DFRobot cable into the IR Distance Sensor, and connect the other end to the D5 port on the I/O Expansion Shield.
+1. Plug one end of a DFRobot cable into the IR Distance Sensor, and connect the other end to the D4 port on the I/O Expansion Shield.

-2. Plug the attached GPS cable TX (color) to the I/O Expansion Shield's RX.
-Plug the attached GPS cable RX (color) to the I/O Expansion Shield's TX.
-Plug the attached GPS cable TX (color) to the I/O Expansion Shield's RX.
-Plug the attached GPS cable power (red) to the I/O Expansion Shield's 5V.
-Plug the attached GPS cable ground (black) to the I/O Expansion Shield's GND.
+2. Plug the attached GPS cable TX (white) to the I/O Expansion Shield's RX pin.
+Plug the attached GPS cable RX (black) to the I/O Expansion Shield's TX pin.
+Plug the attached GPS cable power (red) to any of the I/O Expansion Shield's 5V pins.
+Plug the attached GPS cable ground (thicker black) to any of the I/O Expansion Shield's GND.

 ### Manual Intel® Edison setup